AM1010101/svelte-hacker-news/README.md

 ],
 ```

 Finally go to daisyui and make a theme.
-Paste it into the file above and check its working
+Paste it into the file above and check its working.
+Theme changer is useful -> https://github.com/saadeghi/theme-change